vorlif/spreak/README.md

 ### Why another library?

-There are already many good libraries for Go, which allow to localize an application.
+There are already many good libraries for Go, which allow localizing an application.
 However, I always came to a point where I was dissatisfied.
 Either they use a self defined format, which could not be edited with common tools.
-Some libraries only support one language at a time or are use lot of mutexes.
+Some libraries only support one language at a time or are using a lot of mutexes.
 And no tool could easily extract the strings to be translated.
-I wanted to solve these problems for myself and so spreak was born.
+I wanted to solve these problems for myself, and so spreak was born.

 ### Features